TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

 *Operation*
     Mathematical operation.
 Can have one of the following types:

-    * *Random* generates random value greater than the first operand and less than the second.
+    * *Random* generates random value greater than the first operand and less than the second,
-    * *Add* sums the operands.
+    * *Add* sums the operands,
-    * *Multiply* multiplies the operands.
+    * *Multiply* multiplies the operands,
-    * *Subtract* subtracts the second operand from the first.
+    * *Subtract* subtracts the second operand from the first,
-    * *Divide* divides first operand by the second.
+    * *Divide* divides first operand by the second,
-    * *Sin* returns the sine of an angle (measured in radians) defined by the first operand.
+    * *Sin* returns the sine of an angle (measured in radians) defined by the first operand,
-    * *Cos* returns the cosine of an angle (measured in radians) defined by the first operand
+    * *Cos* returns the cosine of an angle (measured in radians) defined by the first operand,
-    * *Tan* returns the tangent of an angle (measured in radians) defined by the first operand.
+    * *Tan* returns the tangent of an angle (measured in radians) defined by the first operand,
-    * *ArcSin* returns the arcsine value of the first operand.
+    * *ArcSin* returns the arcsine value of the first operand,
-    * *ArcCos* returns the arccosine value of the first operand.
+    * *ArcCos* returns the arccosine value of the first operand,
-    * *ArcTan* returns the arctangent value of the first operand.
+    * *ArcTan* returns the arctangent value of the first operand,
-    * *Log* returns the logarithmic value of the first operand with the second operand used as the base.
+    * *Log* returns the logarithmic value of the first operand with the second operand used as the base,
-    * *Min* returns the lesser one of the two operands.
+    * *Min* returns the lesser one of the two operands,
-    * *Max* returns the greater one of the two operands.
+    * *Max* returns the greater one of the two operands,
-    * *Round* rounds the first operator.
+    * *Round* rounds the first operator,
-    * *Mod* returns the remainder after division of the first operand by the second.
+    * *Mod* returns the remainder after division of the first operand by the second,
     * *Abs* returns the absolute value of the first operand.

 *Operand1*
     First operand.
 It can be specified in the node or it can be a link to one of the variables (if the ``Variable`` parameter is enabled).